Every 100 seconds a child dies of an AIDS related illness and another becomes diagnosed with HIV.

 Why are so many children at risk of HIV worldwide?

-The majority of children with HIV are infected via mother-to-child transmission (MTCT) during pregnancy, childbirth, or breastfeeding.
+The majority of children contract HIV via mother-to-child transmission (MTCT) during pregnancy, childbirth, or breastfeeding.
 Breastfeeding is now the primary cause of MTCT.
 In 2013, only 49% of women continued to take antiretrovirals while breastfeeding, compared to 62% of women who took antiretrovirals during pregnancy and delivery.
 MTCT of HIV can be prevented if expectant mothers have a combination of both adequate resources to healthcare and education about the importance of continuing treatment post-birth.
 Although it is lesson common in present day, HIV infection in children can occur in medical settings.
-For instance, in 2012, it was reported that over the past decade in Kyrgyzstan, 270 children were infected with HIV in hospitals as a result of doctors not following universal precautions during medical procedures.
+For instance, in 2012, it was reported that over the past decade in Kyrgyzstan, 270 children were diagnosed with HIV in hospitals as a result of doctors not following universal precautions during medical procedures.

 The Loss of Parents